SillasPoulsen/ethwidget/README.md

    "eject": "react-scripts eject"
 ```

+Since the app is using an API from Ether scan you would have to create a .env file and add your API Credentials.

 ## Description

 The Eth widget is a front-end app to send Eth, either between your own accounts or else where.